Shubham189/ChunML.github.io/_posts/2016-09-18-Machine-Learning-Definition.md

 Yeah, at least the computer can now distinguish between a Dog and a Crab.
 Wait!
 It doesn't know about a Crab, at this point it only know the second image is NOT a Dog.
 Okay, whatever, though.
 It gets better someday, definitely.

+### When we talk about Machine Learning, we talk about Features, Labels, Activations, and ...

 So up to this point, I assume that you can draw your own sketch about what Machine Learning actually is, what Machine Learning actually does (or be done).
 Quite simple right?
 Then I have something for you:

 ![Image_5](/images/5.jpg)